xalelax/blog/_drafts/time_series_forecasting_lstm_tensorflow.markdown

-Thus, if we want to train a model to forecast the future values of the time series we cannot use every column of $$\bm{X}$$, but rather we need to censor the features we would not be able to know at prediction time.
+Thus, if we want to train a model to forecast the future values of the time series we cannot use every column of $$\bm{X}$$, but rather we need to censor the features we would not be able to know at prediction time, as shown in the picture below.
-In this way, the shape of our (see the figure below)

-...
+...pic...

 For these kinds of tasks, a pretty straightforward procedure would be to use an autoregressive model of some kind (like